 This famously sad song is a tribute to Marilyn Monroe.
 Bernie Taupin, who wrote the lyrics, has said that it’s meant to capture the way artists who die young appear frozen in time.

-Like most Elton John songs, this one was written for piano.
+Like most Elton John songs, this one was written for the piano.
 But it can be just as moving when played on guitar.
-This video takes you through one musician’s guitar rendition.
+This video (below left) takes you through one musician’s guitar rendition.
 To play it, you’ll need to put a capo at the 2nd fret and play G, A, D, A7, Asus4, Bm, Dsus4, and Gadd4.

 24. “Mad World” by Gary Jules (2001)

 You can either strum or fingerpick this song using four easy chords.
 With a capo on the first fret, you’ll just need to play Em, G, D, and A. The rhythm pattern for this gentle melody is surprisingly intuitive.
-This video will take you through it.
+This video (above right) will take you through it.

 25. “Knockin’ on Heaven’s Door” by Bob Dylan (1973)